loadsmart/culture/practices/README.md

 ### Code Access

-Every engineer should have read access to all repositories.
+Every engineer has read / write access to all repositories.
-Write access is given to them through the teams that own them.

 ### Bus Factor